Young Economist Prize

 How to apply?

-To enter the Young Economist Prize competition, please complete and submit your application – including your research paper and an up-to-date curriculum vitae (CV) – via the online submission form and ask your supervisor to send a recommendation letter to [email protected] no later than 23:59 CET on 13 February 2022.
+To enter the Young Economist Prize competition, please complete and submit your application – including your research paper and an up-to-date curriculum vitae (CV) – via this online submission form and ask your supervisor to send a recommendation letter to [email protected] no later than 23:59 CET on 13 February 2023.
 Please answer all the questions and provide all of the specified documents to ensure the validity of your application.

 By submitting your application for the Young Economist Prize, you agree to comply with its rules.
 If you have any questions or require any further details, please send an email to [email protected].